BEAUTY WILL SAVE THE WORLD. [Fyodor Dosteovsky]

 In retrospect, it seems my course was set.
 Written in the stars perhaps?

-Raised with gardens and sonnets (my father was a farmer-turned-chemical engineer; my mother a poet), I was a fourth child with time to explore and hand-me-down crayons at the ready.
+Raised with gardens and sonnets (my father a farmer-turned-chemical engineer; my mother a poet), I was a fourth child with time to explore and hand-me-down crayons at the ready.
 And so it began.
 Plop little me in a corner with a pens, pencils, paints and paper and I was fairly content.

-Fate got a push during an early year living in Europe.
+Fate gave a push during an early year living in Europe.
 My father had a lengthy business assignment in Germany, so the whole family packed up and sailed the Queen Mary towards our life abroad.
 There my young eyes devoured castles and white-robed alps, tulip fields and wooden shoes, cobbled streets, weathered old signs, and miles of purple vineyards.
 It was a visual feast, and all the while my mother told me, "remember this".
 So I did.
 And I fell in love with wonder.

 By my early twenties, three overlapping professions emerged: as graphic designer, illustrator and fine artist.
 With an AT&T art and marketing stint under my belt and a New York City backdrop, I launched my illustration & design business at age 27, serving a largely Fortune 500 clientele to this day.
-Between then and now has included more travel, motherhood, teaching, and books getting published.
+What was between then and now included more travel, motherhood, teaching, and books getting published.
 There were yearly get-togethers with Milton Glaser, and there were art exhibitions (including a treasured 9/11 retrospective show alongside notable artists such as Yoko Ono and Ultra Violet).
 There's been a lot of life lived, some really good, some really hard, and along the way a whole lot of work produced.

 Now I seem to have returned to where it all began.
 A place that might be called art for art's sake – and with it, an insatiable desire to express the mysterious, the ordinary, the magical, the whispered – simply because it wants expressing.